-ARID ZONE ECOLOGY FORUM 2024
+ARID ZONE ECOLOGY FORUM 2025 Hybrid Conference: 21- 23 October 2025

-Hybrid Conference: 8-10 October 2024
+Guidelines for Presentations and Abstracts

 All abstract submissions for this year's hybrid conference will be reviewed by the Scientific Portfolio.
 The purpose is to ensure a high quality and stimulating programme.
 The key criteria for acceptance whether in-person platform presentations or pre-recorded online presentations, is quality and relevance or interest to the audience.